nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-The Chatbot will reply that the task has been successfully deleted
+The Chatbot will respond that the task has been successfully deleted

 ```
 Noted.
 I've removed this task: